spacetelescope/crds/documentation/crds_users_guide/source/library_use.rst

 ..........................

-`get_default_context()` returns the name of the pipeline mapping which is currently the Latest Context
+`get_default_context()` returns the name of the pipeline mapping which is currently the Build Context
 !!!!!!!!!!!!!!!!!!!

-*Latest Context* is the .pmap which is nominally in use by the pipeline.
+*Build Context* is the .pmap which is nominally in use by the pipeline.
-While it's common to make new files the latest as each context is added, it's possible for the *Latest Context* to lag behind the *Edit Context* when new files are being added but need additional testing in OPS.
-Deriving from the *Latest Context* is a crude kind of reversion since CRDS effectively branches around any existing subsequent contexts. use.
+While it's common to make new files become the *Latest* as each context is added, it's possible for the *Build Context* to lag behind the *Edit Context* when new files are being added but need additional testing in OPS, and the *Latest Context* when the new files are confirmed.
+Deriving from the *Build Context* is a crude kind of reversion since CRDS effectively branches around any existing subsequent contexts.

 The default context defines the matching rules used to determine best reference files for a given set of parameters: